Back to navigtion

 The water filler cap repair looked like it had set hard, but after only half an hour of engine running the pressure blew through the edges of the sealant and we had to slow the motor to a tickover as we limped back to Canaveral, continuously refilling the header tank as we went.
 It took five hours in light airs limply assisted by the squaresail.

-Poor old ‘Perky’ Perkins, (and his owner) were worn out and I think it is a fine testament to these sturdy old engines that it ran at all considering the condition it was in.
+Poor old ‘Perky’ Perkins, (and his owner) were worn out, and I think it is a fine testament to these sturdy old engines that it ran at all considering the condition it was in.
 To say I was exhausted, both physically and mentally would be an understatement.
-I simply could not bring myself to start the repairs that needed new parts for the lift pump leak and the header tank cap, so I was quite happy to close the boat up then rent a car and drive for 10 hours, 730 miles north to our new house in North Carolina, where it snowed.
+I simply could not bring myself to start the repairs that needed new parts for the lift pump leak and the header tank cap, so I was quite happy to close the boat up then rent a car and drive for 10 hours, 730 miles north, to our new house in North Carolina, where it snowed.

 EPILOGUE